mapmeld/postgis-erbil/step-4/README.md

 SELECT * FROM districts LIMIT 1;
 SELECT ST_AsGeoJSON(wkb_geometry) FROM districts LIMIT 1;

-# we are given a lng/lat (integer values) inside Zimbabwe
+# we are given a lng/lat (integer values) inside Erbil
 # explain that lng/lat order is important
 # explain that lng/lat coordinates are decimals but this is just demo